 RESEARCHING FOR BETTER TREATMENTS AND PREVENTION

-Since Molar Hypomineralisation is thought to be an acquired disorder, there is good reason to believe that it will become preventable once its causes are known (reference).
+Since Molar Hypomineralisation is thought to be an acquired disorder, there is good reason to believe that it will become preventable once its causes are known ((read more)).
 Thus a global need exists to learn more about where and when Molar Hypomineralisation occurs (i.e. epidemiology) with a view to finding clues about its cause.
+Allied questions relate to the costs associated with this prevalent condition (disease burden).
 Laboratory studies, both basic and applied, are needed to characterise the properties of affected teeth and to investigate how these developmental defects came about (i.e. pathology).
-Thirdly, a major need "right here and now" is to improve the available treatments for Molar Hypomineralisation, many of which suffer a high failure rate.
+Fourthly, a major need "right here and now" is to improve the available treatments for Molar Hypomineralisation, many of which suffer a high failure rate.
 Urgent research questions within these three areas are outlined below.

 To build a strong and cohesive research capability, The D3 Group has brought together key players from across the dental sector (i.e. practitioners, scientists, public health, industry).

 Together with our international and national connections, this provides an unprecedented opportunity to tackle the Molar Hypomineralisation problem at global and grass-roots levels.

 Funding for dental research is very limited due in large part to a general underappreciation of the costs that dental problems bring to our societies.
 As always, quality research is expensive yet it seems reasonable to expect that research collectives such as The D3 Group will provide for strong efficiencies when converting research funds into useful discoveries and treatments.